Epitome011/sorting_algorithms/README.md

-This is a readme file for sorting algorithms and Big O
+This is a README file for sorting algorithm and Big o.